jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/policy/index.md

     vulnerability and with any applicable proof of concept.

-2. If the vulnerability is found through our [Continuous Hacking](../../services/continuous-hacking) or One-Shot Hacking services, it will be reported only to the affected customer via our Attack Resistance Management platform (ARM).
-Moreover, if this vulnerability affects a third-party product, we will proceed to ask for the customer's consent to send the report to the product vendor.
+2. If the vulnerability is found through our [Continuous Hacking service](../../services/continuous-hacking), it will be reported only to the affected customer via our Attack Resistance Management platform (ARM).
+    Moreover,
+    if this vulnerability affects a third-party product, we will proceed to ask for the customer's consent to send the report to the product vendor.